 While I cannot hope to effect as much change as Mother Teresa’s orphanage, I nonetheless feel an obligation to try.
 By studying law and by using it to address social ills across the globe, I will contribute to a society that is more equitable tomorrow than it is today.
 As a law school student, I look forward to sharing my experiences with my classmates and to learning the skills that will help me help others.

 “I had a wonderful experience with EssayEdge.
 The service was everything it promised and more.
-It helped me see my essay from a truly objective standpoint, and the changes my editor made were excellent.
+It helped me see my essay from a truly objective standpoint, and the changes my editor from law essay editing service made were excellent.
 I would use it again and have already recommended it to a number of friends.
 Thank you!”

 You come across as a very intelligent and caring individual in this essay.
 Your work at Mother Teresa’s orphanage is truly compelling, and your educational and professional experiences suggest that you have strong qualifications for law school.